Food safety: Safe food handling procedures (from market to consumer)

 ISO 22000 is a standard developed by the International Organization for Standardization dealing with food safety.
 This is a general derivative of ISO 9000.
 The ISO 22000 international standard specifies the requirements for a food safety management system that involves interactive communication, system management, prerequisite programs, and hazard analysis and critical control points principles.
 ISO 22000 was first published in 2005.
 It is the culmination of all previous attempts from many sources and areas of food safety concern to provide an end product that is safe as possible from pathogens and other contaminants.
 Every 5 years standards are reviewed to determine whether a revision is necessary, to ensure that the standards remain as relevant and useful to businesses as possible.

 Although consumers often claim to understand the importance of hand washing during food preparation, observational studies consistently show that this practice is frequently neglected, particularly after handling raw meat.
 Inadequate hand washing contributes significantly to the risk of cross-contamination in domestic kitchens, as pathogens from raw foods can be easily transferred to ready-to-eat items.

 Incidence

 A 2003 WHO report concluded that about 30% of reported food poisoning outbreaks in the WHO European Region occur in private homes.
-According to the WHO and CDC, in the USA alone, annually, there are 76 million cases of foodborne illness leading to 325,000 hospitalizations and 5,000 deaths.
+According to the WHO and Centers for Disease Control and Prevention (CDC), in the US alone, annually, there are 76 million cases of foodborne illness leading to 325,000 hospitalizations and 5,000 deaths.